why Opendoor Technologies Inc. [OPEN] is a Good Choice for Investors After New Price Target of $31.20

 How has OPEN stock performed recently?

-Opendoor Technologies Inc. [OPEN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.70.
-With this latest performance, OPEN shares gained by 24.93% in over the last four-week period, additionally sinking by -20.89% over the last 6 months – not to mention a rise of 56.17% in the past year of trading.
+Opendoor Technologies Inc. [OPEN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.21.
+With this latest performance, OPEN shares dropped by -3.70% in over the last four-week period, additionally sinking by -38.28% over the last 6 months – not to mention a rise of 29.50% in the past year of trading.

 Opendoor Technologies Inc. [OPEN]: Deeper insight into the fundamentals